mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 descendants, and was with Ishmael
 ([Genesis 21:18-20](https://biblia.com/bible/esv/genesis/21/18-20).)
 Rather than trust that God would be with him as well as Jacob, he echoes Cain in his desire to kill his brother.

+So, the second well provides commentary on events yet to occur in the Jacob Cycle.
+Rebekeh and Jacob are like the herdmen, seizing what isn't theirs to take.
+Esau is like Isaac, but, instead of peacefully letting go of Isaac's blessing, moving on with trust in God's provision, he plots revenge.

 ### Rehoboth: wide open spaces